Lumavate-Team/documentation/COMPONENTS.rst

 Metadata
 ^^^^^^^^

- A Component-set's metadata defines genreal information for the component-set along with its properties via the component-set JSON file.
+ A Component-set's metadata defines general information for the component-set along with its properties via the component-set JSON file.
 For more information on properties and a list of property types, please consult the :ref:`Properties` page.

  The component-set file adheres to the following JSON structure: